The difference between leadership and management

-While providing mentorship to team members or employees
+- When providing mentorship to team members and other employees

-Both leadership and management are important to have at every organization.
+Both leadership and management are essential to have in every organization.
 Without leadership, teams would be directionless and not be united on a vision.
 Without management, teams wouldn’t be able to take actionable steps or complete the goals they need to achieve their vision.
-Let’s take a look at some real-life scenarios to see what these roles look like in action.

 Your organization recently went through an acquisition.
-While exciting, the transition is causing some friction and employee morale is low as a result.
+While exciting, the transition is causing some friction and employee morale is low.
 This is the right time to practice leadership.
 Since most of the problem stems from a lack of clarity around the shift and future direction of the company, it may be helpful to sit down with the team and explain your thinking, the type of change you intend to create, and how the company will move forward together through this transition.

-On the other hand, let’s say you’re confronted with a huge project that has many moving parts and a tight deadline.
+On the other hand, imagine you’re confronted with a massive project with many moving parts and a tight deadline.
 In this situation, you may want to put on your managerial hat.
-Doing so will enable you to set goals, effectively assign tasks to your team, and make sure everyone is laser-focused until the project is completed.
+Doing so will enable you to set goals, effectively assign tasks to your team, and ensure everyone is laser-focused until the project is completed.

-Regardless of your title or position, we believe there’s room to practice both management and leadership skills – depending on what the situation calls for.
+Regardless of your title or position, we believe there’s room to practice management and leadership skills depending on the situation.
 However, it’s important to note that – in general – the higher you move up in an organization, the more your role will focus on the leadership aspects than the managerial aspects.
-As long as you’re prepared for this eventual transition and still trust your managers to carry out your vision, you’ll be set up for success!
+As long as you’re prepared for this eventual transition and still trust your managers to achieve your vision, you’ll be set up for success.

 By understanding the distinction between leadership and management, you’ll be able to choose the right hat to wear depending on your team’s current needs.
-If you feel like you need more help developing these skills – particularly for leadership – one-on-one coaching can be a useful tool to help you hone in on the areas that you need improvement in.
+If you need more help developing these skills – particularly for leadership – one-on-one coaching can be a valuable tool to help you hone in on the areas that you most need improvement.